Summary:

 When we made the move, dishes were carefully wrapped, boxes were packed and stacked, and big burly men with arms the size of hanging hams came and transported the stuff of our life to a new location.

-Once moved in and I still had things that I didn’t have room for (or need) in our new digs.
+Once we moved in, I still had things that I didn’t have room for (or need) in our new digs.
 Every day, I managed to fill at least three huge green garbage bags and two boxes for goodwill.

 I was in awe at the industriousness that the plastic mavens have applied to creating clever ways to store, organize, manage and track stuff.
 I had made six trips to The Container Store, two trips to Bed, Bath and Beyond and three trips to the Ace Hardware.